asmitaaitis/Spam-Classifier-ML-/README.md

 ## Algorithm
 - Multinomial Naive Bayes

+## NLP Techniques Used
+- CountVectorizer (Bag of Words)

 ## How to Run
 1. Install requirements:
    pip install -r requirements.txt
 2. Run the file:
    python spam_classifier.py
+3. Enter a message when prompted

 ## Dataset
 SMS Spam Collection Dataset

 ## Output
+- Takes a message as input
-- Predicts whether a message is spam or not
+- Predicts whether the message is spam or not
+- Displays the result instantly